fditraglia/gfic/README.md

 All code for our empirical example is contained in the directory "empirical_example."
 Our code loads the dataset directly from the "plm" package.
-In case this dataset is excluded from future versions of the package, we include a .csv file "Cigar.csv" in the "empirical_example" directory.
+In case this dataset is excluded from future versions of the package, we include a .csv file "Cigar.csv" in the `empirical_example` directory.
 To replicate the empirical example, navigate to the appropriate directory and run the script `RUN_ME.R`